Tchernobill/Confluence/Timeline alpha.md

 - A violent riot in the slum make Vyry4n reluctantly offer Mar to hide with him in his ventilation shaft
 - Vyry4n is visibly uncomfortable with Mar presence in the confined space of his personal shelter
 - Mar attempt to casually engage with him, somehow began slowly connect with him
-- Mar begins having intimate physical relationships with, but he keeps her strictly separate from his emotional life
+- Mar initiate physical intimacy with him, while it is casual and usual for her, he's unconfirmable but let her guide him and end up being ok with it
+- Despite opening more after intimacy, he remain somehow naturally distant
 - Successfully establish contact with droid personality
 - While working on the droid core, he successfully de-crypt the main CPU key and jailbreak the droid
 - Move into an abandoned maintenance tunnel and spend a few months working on a body for the android, have trouble nourishing himself